FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 e.g. by setting any Goal Initial Trial Duration to be a single value also used in all Goal Final Trial Duration attributes.

-{::comment}

-    TODO-P0: last statement is confusing. it implies GITD = GFTD, which doesn't make sense to me.

-    TODO-P0: below to be removed once Load Classification Logic is done.

-{:/comment}

-In a nutshell, results from short trials may cause a load to be classified as an upper bound.
-This may cause loss inversion, and thus lower the Relevant Lower Bound, below what would classification say when considering full-length trials only.

-{::comment}
-    [Important.
-Keeping compatibility slows search considerably.]

-    <mark>Alas, such configurations are usually not compliant with [RFC2544] requirements,
-    or not time-saving enough.</mark>

-    <mark>mk edit note: This statement does not make sense to me.
-Suggest to remove it.</mark>

-{:/comment}

 ## Generalized Throughput

 Due to the fact that testing equipment takes the Intended Load